The Enogastronomist — Learning begets hunger

 This is a blog written by a hands-on, self-proclaimed gastronome to promote home cooking and to actively discover the world of eno-gastronomic delights.
 I often try new recipes and whilst doing so can develop my food preparing skills and gain more knowledge of different food cultures.

 I am an omnivore using lots of vegetables, including kales and other leafy vegetables, black salsify, root parsley, Jerusalem artichokes, broad beans, and buckwheat.
 I prefer high-quality local and organic produce.
 During the summer I can harvest my home garden.
-I buy food-stuff from my favourite cook shop (www.eiring.fi), indoor market places and supermarkets.
+I buy food-stuff from my favourite cook shop (www.eiring.fi), indoor marketplaces and supermarkets.
 I use the best pasta (Setaro), lavish with goose liver, throw thin slices of black truffle into otherwise plain soups, indulge my family with seafood and game as well make the best use of underused animal parts.
-My kitchen never lacks of butter, garlic, shallots, herbs, variety of cheese, cream, stock and vegetable oils.
+My kitchen never lacks butter, garlic, shallots, herbs, a variety of cheese, cream, stock and vegetable oils.

 Recommended reading: